jpgoldberg/toy-crypto-math/docs/source/modules/rsa/keygen.rst

-The prime generation function defined in appendix A.1.3 FIPS 186-B :cite:`FIPS-186-5` guarentees those conditions are met.
+The prime generation function defined in appendix A.1.3 FIPS 186-B :cite:`FIPS-186-5` guarantees those conditions are met.
 It is clever in that it checks those conditions on candidate primes before testing whether those candidates are prime, which is a much more computationally expensive test.